 What will I be able to do with the training?

-Teaching infant massage offers a rewarding opportunity to enhance parent-infant bonding, improve and maintain the physical well-being of babies, and facilitate long-term, positive emotional development in families.
+Teaching infant massage education to parents and caregivers offers a rewarding opportunity to enhance parent-infant bonding, improve and maintain the physical well-being of babies, and facilitate long-term, positive emotional development in families.

 Who should attend?

 People in a variety of professional fields have found this training to be a wonderful addition to their skills, or a whole new area they want to work in, such as -

 NICU staff (such as neonatal OTs, PTs, and SLPs)